Friday, 21 March 2025

 Saturday, 7 September 2024

-Austrain Reuss-Greitz Infantry Regiment
+Austrian Reuss-Greitz Infantry Regiment

 These two batallions are from the Reuss-Greitz infantry regiment (Nr.
 55), in Rosenberg's Corps during the battle of Eggmühl in 1809.